Staff Directory

 - Email:

 Cole helped expand the department to 18 intercollegiate programs with the introduction of football, men’s lacrosse, women’s lacrosse, track & field and beach volleyball during his tenure.
-Most notably, he played a key role in the University’s revival of the football program, which took the field in the fall of 2013 after a 72-year hiatus from the gridiron.
+Most notably, he played a key role in the University’s revival of the football program which took the field in 2013 after a 72-year hiatus from the gridiron.
 The Bears went on to post a stellar 10-2 record in their first season back, setting an NCAA record for single-season wins by a Division I start-up program.

 Mercer made a landmark transition into the Southern Conference, one of the oldest and most prestigious conferences in the South, in 2014, and has found great success in both athletics and academics.
 The Bears are proud affiliates of the Southern Conference, which prides itself in a tradition of academic excellence and has a storied history of programs that have established success in the Southeastern Conference and Atlantic Coast Conference afterward.